rasifr/spock/docs/functions/spock-sub-resync-table.md

 ## FLAGS
     -t, --truncate=TRUNCATE
-        WARNING: If this is set to True, the function will truncate the table immediately, and only then begin synchronising it, so it will be empty while being synced.
+        WARNING: If this is set to `True`, the function will truncate the table immediately, and only then begin synchronising it, so it will be empty while being synced.